ian-branum/predicting-coronavirus/README.md

 >![Table1](./img/static.png)

 ## Conclusion
-Given the failure of the dynamic features alone and the static features alone to be predictive, I conclude that the tuned XGBoost model, with demographic features, geographic features, and governmental action features in combination, can provide a highly accurate prediction of Coronovirus cases per 100,000 residents at the county level.
+Given the failure of the dynamic features alone and the static features alone to be predictive, I conclude that the tuned XGBoost model, with demographic features, geographic features, and governmental action features in combination, can provide a highly accurate prediction of Coronavirus cases per 100,000 residents at the county level.